This is the multi-page printable view of this section. Click here to print.

 Complete anonymity is hard to achieve, but the measures above can significantly raise your level of personal privacy protection.
 Choose the protections that suit you and strike a balance between convenience and security.

-Through intelligent control and security protection, create a healthy online environment for adolescents and help them build good internet habits.
+Through intelligent management and security protection, create a healthy online environment for teenagers and help them establish good internet habits.

-In the digital age, adolescents face unprecedented online challenges:
+In the digital age, teenagers face unprecedented cyber challenges:

 • Limited ability to identify online risks